AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Check the list of domains and URLs

-Click a selected source to see the details
+Click a chosen source to see the details

 In the Sources section you can see among other things: